Welcome to Tig-Le House

 “Like a single drop of water in the vast ocean of earth, an individual molecule of water is simultaneously one drop of water indistinguishable from other drops, and is every ripple, wave, tide, and the whole ocean”.

-I’m going to give you one more description because it’s such a beautiful notion.
+I will give you another description because it’s such a beautiful notion.

-“Think about the life-giving Sun at the center of our solar system.
-Imagine all that came before it, going right back to just before the big bang, back to the origin.
-Imagine all that unfolded since then that are the cause of this present moment and your life, this unique expression of life and nature existing as you.
-Now think of all the possibilities for love and understanding that exist in you.
-Imagine this heart of compassion that exists within you is like the warming feel of a spring morning sunrise shedding radiant light awakening all the warmth of compassion that exist in all beings.
-Now think of actively growing and developing this potential.
+“Think about the life-giving Sun at the centre of our solar system.
+Imagine all that came before it going back to just before the Big Bang, back to the origin.
+Imagine all that unfolded since then that is the cause of this present moment and your life, this unique expression of life and nature existing as you.
+Now, think of all the possibilities for love and understanding that exists in you.
+Imagine this heart of compassion within you is like the warming feel of a spring sunrise shedding radiant light and awakening all the warmth of compassion in all beings.
+Now, think of actively growing and developing this potential.
 Think of all the seeds of love and care you could spread across the day, igniting and uniting with the seeds of compassion in others.
-Think of the ripple effects of this activity and how it can echo through the lives of those you interact and connect with each day.
-Consider the flow on effects of this activity of compassion, for all life that will come into the warmth of being after you.
-The Tig-Le of mindfulness within you shedding light and creating the conditions for the growth of the seeds of future goodness in the world.
-The sun is the source and sphere of all this warm-hearted compassionate energy and life in you now, and it will be the same source of energy shedding the warmth of compassionate care on the lives of those that will come after us.
+Think of the ripple effects of this activity and how it can echo through the lives of those you interact with and connect with each day.
+Consider the flow-on effects of this activity of compassion for all life that will come into the warmth of being after you.
+The Tig-Le of mindfulness within you is shedding light and creating the conditions for the growth of the seeds of future goodness in the world.
+The Sun is the source and sphere of all this warm-hearted, compassionate energy and life in you now.
+It will be the same source of energy shedding the warmth of compassionate care on the lives of those who will come after us.
 A sharing and cycling of the warmth and energy of mindfulness that nourishes all life”.

 All of this is what is meant by the word Tig-Le.